 [00:28:54] Let's Ignore Side Effects?

-[00:28:54] Dwarkesh Patel: but I guess the sort of the meta question you can ask about this entire debate is, listen, there's so much literature here and it's hard to tell what exactly will happen.
+[00:28:54] Dwarkesh Patel: I guess the sort of the meta question you can ask about this entire debate is, there's so much literature here and it's hard to tell what exactly will happen.
+It's possible that culture will become worse.
+It's possible it'll become better.
+It's possible to stay the same.

-You know, it's possible that culture will become worse.
-It's possible, it'll become better.
-It's possible to stay the same, given the fact that there's this ambiguity.
-Why not just do the thing that on the first order of effect seems good?
-And moving somebody who's like in a poor country to a rich country.
+Given the fact that there's this ambiguity, why not just do the thing that on the first order of effect seems good?
+And moving somebody who's in a poor country to a rich country.
 I don't know how the third and fourth order effect shapes out but the first order effect seems good.
 So let's just do the simple obvious thing?

-[00:29:22] Garett Jones: I, I thought that the, one of the great ideas of economics is that we have to worry about secondary and tertiary consequences.
-Right?
+[00:29:22] Garett Jones: I thought that one of the great ideas of economics is that we have to worry about secondary and tertiary consequences.

-[00:29:28] Dwarkesh Patel: But if, if we, if we can't even figure out what they are exactly, why not just do the thing that at the first order seems, uh, good.
+[00:29:28] Dwarkesh Patel: But if we can't even figure out what they are exactly, why not just do the thing that seems good at the first order?

-[00:29:35] Garett Jones: Um, because if you have a compelling reason to think that the, uh, direction of strength of the second and third and fourth order things are negative and the variances are really wide, then you're just adding a lot more uncertainty to your outcomes.
-So, And adding uncertainty or outcomes that has sizable negative tail, especially for the whole planet.
+[00:29:35] Garett Jones: Because if you have a compelling reason to think that the direction of strength of the second and third and fourth order things are negative and the variance is really wide, then you're just adding a lot more uncertainty to your outcomes.

-Isn't that great?
 Go ahead and run your experiments in Iceland.
 Let's run that for 50 years and see what happens.
-It's weird how everybody's obsessed with it running the experiment in America, right?
-Why not running in Iceland first?
-Because America's
+It's weird how everybody's obsessed with running the experiment in America.
+Why not run it in Iceland first?

-[00:30:08] Garett Jones: Iceland Iceland's a great place too.
+[00:30:08] Garett Jones: Iceland's a great place too.
 We can check and see what happens in Iceland.
 And I use Iceland as a metaphor, right?
-Like it's, people are obsessed with running it in America.
-Like there's some kind of need.
+People are obsessed with running it in America like there's some kind of need.
 I don't know why.
-So let's try in France.
-Um, let's try, let's try Northern Ireland. ,
+Let's try it in France.
+Let's try Northern Ireland.

 [00:30:25] Are Poor Countries Stuck?

-[00:30:25] Dwarkesh Patel: are places with low S A T scores ….
+[00:30:25] Dwarkesh Patel: Are places with low S A T scores ….
 In case you're skipping to the timestamp, we're not talking about the college test.
 We’re talking about the deep roots S A T.

-[00:30:38] Dwarkesh Patel: Right.
-Exactly.
-Are, are those places with, uh, low scores on, um, on that test?
-Are they stuck there forever?
-Or, uh, is there something that can be done if you are a country that has had a short or not significant history of, um, technology or agriculture?
+[00:30:38] Dwarkesh Patel: Are those places with low scores on that test stuck there forever?
+Or is there something that can be done if you are a country that has had a short or not significant history of technology or agriculture?

-[00:31:54] Dwarkesh Patel: Another thing you're worried have to worry about in those cases though though, is the risk that if you do become successful in that country, there's just gonna be a huge backlash and your resources will.
-AppD, like what happened famously.
+[00:31:54] Dwarkesh Patel: Another thing you have to worry about in those cases though is the risk that if you do become successful in that country, there's just gonna be a huge backlash and your resources will get expropriated.

 [00:32:05] Garett Jones: Famously so in Indonesia.
-There have been many Oh, yeah, yeah.
-Times across Southeast Asia where anti-Chinese pogroms have been, um, uh, unfortunately a fact of life.
-So, yeah.
-Yeah.
+There have been many times across Southeast Asia where anti-Chinese pogroms have unfortunately been a fact of life.